digRabbit/obsidian-full-calendar-gcal-sync/GOOGLE_CALENDAR_SYNC_SETUP.md

 2. Go to "Full Calendar" plugin settings
 3. Find the "Google Calendar OAuth" section
 4. Enter your **Client ID** and **Client Secret** from Step 1.4
-5. The **Redirect URI** should be pre-filled as: `urn:ietf:wg:oauth:2.0:oob` (this is the out-of-band flow for desktop apps - no registration needed!)
+5. The **Redirect URI** should be pre-filled as: `http://localhost` (make sure this is registered in Google Cloud Console - see Step 1.5)

 ### 2.2 Add Google Calendar as a Calendar Source